Unified matrix-vector wave equation, reciprocity and representations: Seismoelectric waves

-where $\hat\kappa^f$ and $\hat\kappa^s$ are the dielectric parameters of the fluid and solid, respectively, and $\alpha_\infty$ is the tortuosity at infinite frequency.
-For later convenience, we eliminate the term $\partial_k\hat{w}_k$ from equation (\ref{eqg24prse}), using equation (\ref{eqg26prse}).
+where $\kappa^f$ and $\kappa^s$ are the dielectric parameters of the fluid and solid, respectively, and $\alpha_\infty$ is the tortuosity at infinite frequency.
+For later convenience, we eliminate $\partial_k{w}_k$ from equation (\ref{eqg24prse}), using equation (\ref{eqg26prse}).
 This yields

-with $\hat \e_{ijkl}=\hat \e_{ijkl}({\bf x},\omega)$ defined as
+with $ \e_{ijkl}= \e_{ijkl}({\bf x},\omega)$ defined as

-Also for later convenience, we add $\hat{L}$ times equation (\ref{eqg23prse}) to equation (\ref{max10}) in order to compensate for the term $L(-\partial_ip+\i\omega\rho^fv_i^s+f_i^f)$.
+Also for later convenience, we add ${L}$ times equation (\ref{eqg23prse}) to equation (\ref{max10}) in order to compensate for the term $L(-\partial_ip^f+\i\omega\rho^fv_i^s)$.
 This yields

 with